 Ingredients

-- Carcasses from 2 or 3 roasted chickens (no more than can sit on the bottom of your crockpot)
+- 2-3 carcasses roasted chicken, no more than can sit on the bottom of your crockpot

-- 4 organic or pasture-raised chicken feet (These are essential to getting a good gel.
-I get mine at Whole Foods or online)
+- 4 pasture-raised chicken feet, These are essential to getting a good gel.

-- Hearts, livers, necks and other organs from inside the chicken, if not otherwise using.
-(Optional.)
+- Hearts, livers, necks and other organs from inside the chicken, (optional)

 - 1 medium onion, cut into quarters